VasilGVasilev/t-task/README.md

 ### App logic
 - [X] "Fetch data" and store it in state
 - [X] Create basic index page - map and list divs
 - [X] Add leaflet for map div of main page
 - [X] Add actual lines on map and in list
-- [X] Make lines clickable
+- [X] Make lines on map clickable
+- [X] Make index page filter for bus/tram/trolley
 - [X] Create routes for each line
-- [ ] Make index page filter for bus/tram/trolley
+- [X] Create Navbar
+- [X] Add leaflet map for each line and line on that very map
+- [X] Create route toggle button
+- [X] Create a table with route details
+- [X] Make route a dynamic one so you have one template no matter if for 5 or 5000 lines.